The Layout Editor

 - Delete this Panel... - This item deletes the front most panel.
 A confirmation dialog is displayed, allowing the choice of canceling before deleting.
 Deletion removes the panel from the program.
 To permanently delete a panel from your panel file, Store panels... must be selected after deleting that panel.
 There is no undo for deletion.
 Unless the panel has been saved to disk, it is gone after deletion.

 The Options menu is used to set options, add items to the panel, and perform operations that do not happen very often during panel creation.
 Each Option menu selection is described below.

-- ToolBar Side... - Set the location of the tool bar.
+- ToolBar Side... - Set the location of the toolbar.
 The choices are Top, Left, Bottom and Right.
-There is a fifth choice, Float, which replaces the normal tool bar with a floating tool box.
+A fifth choice, Float, replaces the normal tool bar with a floating toolbox.

 - Wide ToolBar - The Top and Bottom tool bars change their height and width based on screen size.
 If this option is enabled, the the wide version will be used.
 This can result in the toolbar using a horizontal scroll bar.